oakasapoglu/cli-echo/README.md

 - Chicken Scheme version 5.4.0
 - Platform: `macosx-unix-clang-arm64`

-> Note: The project has been verified on this setup; other platforms may work but are untested.
+> **Note:** The project has been verified only on this setup; other platforms are untested.

-The other methods are than macOS are only possibilities for those platforms.
+The other methods than macOS are only possibilities for those platforms.
 We have not tested those.